-- Environmental protection, better support for the diffusion of renewable energies and electric mobility, contributing to the reduction of CO2 emissions - E-MOBILITY: The cumulated energy saving since the beginning of the project is 1.639 MWh for taxi fleet with more than 9.162 recharges.
-The public network in 2018 has caused a saving of 1.025 MWh/y.
-The cumulated savings since project start are 1.723 MWh.
+- Environmental protection, better support for the diffusion of renewable energies and electric mobility, contributing to the reduction of CO2 emissions - E-MOBILITY: A reduction of 17,4 t CO2/y has been obtained from the fast recharge infrastructure following the methodology and the emission factors in use in the DOA, with a cumulated emission saving since the beginning of the test of 55 t CO2 with more than 29.776 fast recharges during the project.
+The public network has caused a max saving of 1.025 MWh/y, registering a reduction of 180 t CO2/y with a cumulated result of 516 t CO2.